MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 PROJECT REQUIREMENTS

-Project cost management / Integrative project
+Project economics and management / Integrative project

 3 ECTS